I like spinach, really, I do! But I feel like it’s overrated.

 Use in place of spinach for spanakopita—it’s tasty!

 The tastiest parts are the leaves and seeds, but I prefer the leaves.
 I like the seeds, but love the greens.
-Especially anywhere you’d use spinach.
+Especially anywhere you’d use spinach ... and if you're a forager like me, you'll get a little extra excited when you find tasty things like this in the wild.

 Like spinach, it comes with a warning: if you’re prone to kidney stones, you may be better off limiting how much of it you eat because lamb’s quarter greens all contain oxalic acid.
 If you’re allergic to spinach, artichokes, or beetroot, you may have the same reaction to lamb’s quarter because they are closely related.